arvcode/computer_vision_DNN/README.md

 ----------------------
 This repo consists of Jupyter notebook(s) with Computer vision practice exercises.

-The exercises are created from the contents of
+The exercises are for practicing the materials from
 1. Udacity 	- Computer Vision Nano Degree
 2. Udemy 	- Hands-on Computer Vision with OpenCV4, Keras and TensorFlow2.
 ----------------------